jayrbolton/KBaseReportPy/README.md

 * `name`: (required string) name of the file
 * `description`: (optional string) Readable description of the file

-For `html_links`, you can pass in the path for a directory that contains website data and an `index.html` file.
-KBaseReport will automatically zip up the directory for you and upload it to the workspace.
-If you set the `html_links` index of that HTML directory in `direct_html_link_index`, then the report widget will render your full html directory in an iframe.
+For the `path` parameter, this can either point to a single file or a directory.
+If it points to a directory, then it will be zipped and uploaded for you.

-Any additional images or linked files that live in your HTML directory will be accessible from your `index.html` and can be linked to and rendered in your report widget.
+If you pass in a directory as your `path` for HTML reports, you can include additional files in that directory, such as images or PDFs.
+You can link to those files from your main HTML page by using relative links.

-> Important: Be sure to set the name of your main HTML file (eg. `index.html`) to the `'name'` key in your `html_links`.
+> Important: Be sure to set the name of your main HTML file (eg. `index.html`) to the `'name'` key in your `html_links` dictionary.

-For example, to use an HTML directory:
+For example, to generate an HTML report:

 ```
 html_dir = {
     'path': html_dir_path,
-    'name': 'index.html',  # MUST match the filename of the main html
+    'name': 'index.html',  # MUST match the filename of your main html page
     'description': 'My HTML report'
 }
 report = report_client.create_extended_report({